-WCF wants to build awareness of the impacts posed by climate change and help grantees understand that they play a role in addressing this critical issue.
-At this time, we are interested in raising awareness about climate change and learning what grantees are doing to address it.
+WCF is raising awareness about the impact of climate change and learning what grantees are doing to address it.
 Grants will not be approved or denied based on climate action criteria alone; however, an organization's practices with respect to climate change may be a factor in our grantmaking process.
 Please consider applying to the Environmental Legacy Fund grant program.
 Low-carbon and climate-resilient projects, as well as projects that promote climate change awareness, resilience and positive climate action may be prioritized.